Introduction to datasets

 For more information on dataset quotas and limits, see Quotas and limits.

 When you create a dataset, the storage used by that dataset is billed to you using logical bytes as the default unit of consumption.
-However, when you create a dataset using SQL or the BigQuery API, you can choose to use physical bytes for billing instead.
+However, you can choose to use physical bytes for billing instead.
 You can also change an existing dataset's storage billing model to use physical bytes.

 You are not charged for creating, updating, or deleting a dataset.